CILEx Law School takes these policies seriously. If you have any questions or concerns, please get in touch.

 Sharing your data with partner organisations, awarding bodies and government departments

-CLS is wholly owned by the Chartered Institute of Legal Executives (CILEx) and is part of the CILEx group (CILEx Professional Association, CILEx Regulation, CILEx Group Services and CLS).
-The CILEx group holds data on a common software platform to be used only for the purposes agreed by you.
+CLS is wholly owned by the Chartered Institute of Legal Executives (CILEx).
+CILEx holds data on common software platforms to be used only for the purposes agreed by you.

-The other organisations in this category that we share data with will vary according to the nature of your transaction with us and will be listed in the ‘use of data’ clauses in the forms that you complete.
+The other organisations in this category that we share data with will vary according to the nature of your transaction with us.
 Depending on the nature of the services being delivered, the third parties with whom we share your data with may include, but may not be limited to:

 - your employer where they have paid for your course fees on a distance learning course or have secured an apprenticeship with them